Elliot-codling/Elliot-codling/README.md

 > I have not fully mastered these programming languages however I am activly learning each one.
 </div>

-Tahnk you for reading about me ❤️
+Thank you for reading about me ❤️